iamtuxmeister/introduction-to-computers/guacamole/README.md

 ## Apache Guacamole and XRDP for connecting to a Linux developemnt Environment

+First acknowledgements, I straight ripped off [this guy](https://adamtheautomator.com/apache-guacamole/)'s tutorial for the most part.
+Without it I probably would not have been able to complete this in the time I did.
+I have created this repo to help others, and to inshrine his excellent work.
+Thanks Adam.

+Let's get to work

 This is going to be built on Debian 11 (Stable).
 These commands should work on Ubuntu LTS 22.04